michaelgrn/michaelgrn.github.io/projects/bias.md

 In this project, we are investigating several questions of fairness and bias in recommender systems:

--What does it mean for a recommender to be fair, unfair, or biased?
+-	What does it mean for a recommender to be fair, unfair, or biased?
--What potentially discriminatory biases are present in the recommender’s input data, algorithmic structure, or output?
+-	What potentially discriminatory biases are present in the recommender’s input data, algorithmic structure, or output?
--How do these biases change over time through the recommender-user feedback loop?
+-	How do these biases change over time through the recommender-user feedback loop?

 This is a part of our overall, ongoing goal to help make recommenders (and other AI systems) better for the people they affect.